Anthony England

-He has previously played for the Castleford Tigers (Heritage No. 832) in National League One, and Gateshead Thunder in National League Two and the Co-operative Championship.
+He has previously played for the Castleford Tigers in National League One, and Gateshead Thunder in National League Two and the Co-operative Championship.
 England also played for the Dewsbury Rams and Featherstone Rovers in the Championship, and the Warrington Wolves and Wakefield Trinity in the Super League.

 Background

 England was born in Dewsbury, West Yorkshire, England.

 Retirement

 On 1 April 2021 he announced his retirement due to injury.